Credit Assignment in Neural Networks through Deep Feedback Control: Proofs and extra information for Section : Learning theory

 with $\big[\J^{\dagger} \vdl\big]_i$ the entries of the vector $\J^{\dagger} \vdl$ corresponding to $\ve{v}_i$.
 We used $\big(R^TM^{-1}\big)^{\dagger} = M^{-1} R$, which has a similar derivation as the one used for $\big(R^T\big)^{\dagger}$ in Lemma \ref{lemma:GN_update_feedforward}.

-We continue by showing that the weight update at equilibrium of DFC aligns with the minimum norm solutions $\Delta W^*_i$.
+We continue by showing that the weight update at equilibrium of DFC aligns with the MN solutions $\Delta W^*_i$.
 Adapting \eqref{eq:limit_delta_W_bar} from Theorem \ref{theorem:GN_TPDI} to arbitrary loss functions, assuming \ref{con:Q_GN} holds, and taking a layer-specific learning rate $\eta_i = \frac{1}{\|\ve{r}_{i-1}\|_2^2}$, we get that